outpaddling/libxtend/functions.md

 install libxtend using your chosen package manager and run `man function` (e.g. `man dsv_read_field`).

+This list does not include the numerous accessor and mutator functions and macros available for classes (xt_dsv_t, xt_ff_t).
+See
+<prefix>/include/biolibc/*-accessors.h and
+<prefix>/include/biolibc/*-mutators.h for a current list.

 | Function | Purpose |
 |----------|---------|
 | _xt_ff_fillbuff(3)  |  Read next block for a fast file stream |